huawei-noah/noah-research/S3-Training/README.md

 This repository is the DEMO code of the NeurIPS 2021 paper [S3: Sign-Sparse-Shift Reparametrization for Effective Training of Low-bit Shift Networks](https://proceedings.neurips.cc/paper/2021/file/7a1d9028a78f418cb8f01909a348d9b2-Paper.pdf).

-Shift neural networks reduce computation complexity by removing expensive multiplication operations and quantizing continuous weights into low-bit discrete values, which are fast and energy-efficient compared to conventional neural networks.
+Shift neural networks (Power-of-Two quantization) reduce computation complexity by removing expensive multiplication operations and quantizing continuous weights into low-bit discrete values, which are fast and energy-efficient compared to conventional neural networks.
 However, existing shift networks are sensitive to the weight initialization and yield a degraded performance caused by vanishing gradient and weight sign freezing problem.
 To address these issues, we propose S3 re-parameterization, a novel technique for training low-bit shift networks.
 Our method decomposes a discrete parameter in a sign-sparse-shift 3-fold manner.
 This way, it efficiently learns a low-bit network with weight dynamics similar to full-precision networks and insensitive to weight initialization.
 Our proposed training method pushes the boundaries of shift neural networks and shows 3-bit shift networks compete with their full-precision counterparts in terms of top-1 accuracy on ImageNet.

 <p align="center">
 <img src="figures/S3-Shift3bit-Training.png" alt="Training Diagram of S3 re-parameterized 3-bit shift network" width="540">